Brazzo978/openmptcprouter-vps/README.md

 # OpenMPTCProuter VPS scripts (omr-vps-0.1150-def)

-This is the VPS part of OpenMPTCProuter, with defaults moved to the `Brazzo978` namespace and `repoomr.3klab.com`.
+This is the VPS part of OpenMPTCProuter, with my edits and custom repo and installation file.
+The ideal client part for this release is 0.62.4-3K which is the latest stable release with all my edit , see the end of the file for the list of modification.

 ## Requirements